Spectra of infinite graphs via freeness with amalgamation: Introduction

-\begin{theorem}[Formula for the spectral radius] Let $A_\G$ be a Jacobi matrix on a graph $\G$ with vertex set $[n]$ and parameters $\{b_i\}, \{a_e\}$ as in (\ref{eqn:jacobi}), and let $A_\T$ be its pullback to the universal cover $\T(\G)$.
-Let $\rho_r(A_\T)$ \marginpar{$\rho_r$} denote the right edge (i.e. maximum element) of the spectrum of $A_\T$.
-Then
+\begin{theorem}[Formula for the spectral radius] Let $\calG$ be a graph with vertex set $[n]$, edge weights $a$, and vertex potential $b$.
+Let $\calT$ be its universal cover with the induced periodic edge weights and vertex potential.
+If $\rho_r(A_\T)$ \marginpar{$\rho_r$} denotes the right edge (i.e. maximum element) of $\Spec(A_\T)$ then

-where $\deg(i)$ is the degree of the vertex $i$ in $\mathcal{G}$, and where loops each contribute 2 to the degree, and each loop is understood to appear twice in the summation.
+where $\deg(i)$ is the degree of the vertex $i$ in $\mathcal{G}$.
 Moreover, the infimum can be restricted to those $n$-tuples $(y_1, \dots, y_n)$ for which the $n$ expressions inside the $\max$ symbol are equal to each other. \end{theorem}